microsoft/vscode-remote-try-java/README.md

 ## Things to try

-One you have this sample opened in a container, you can work with it from inside the container like you can locally.
+One you have this sample opened in a container, you can work with it just as you would locally.
 Here's a few things to try:

 1. **Edit:**
    1. Open `src\main\java\com\mycompany\app\App.java`